 Default Recurring Transaction Receipt Email

-If donors create recurring transactions, this email receipt will be received when the donor CREATES their recurring transaction starting on a day that is NOT today.
+If donors create recurring transactions, this email receipt will be received when the donor CREATES their recurring transaction.
 For example, if a contact creates a Recurring donation on October 30 and chooses the 1st for their recurring date, since no transaction takes place at the point of setup, this template will be sent.
 If a template hasn't been selected, then nothing will happen when a donor takes this step.

 Subsequent Recurring Transaction Receipt Email